Kowshik0514/FindIt_App/README.md

 - **GET /**: Retrieves all lost items.
   - **Response**: Returns an array of items with a 200 status.
 On failure, returns a 500 error.

-#### Error Handling
+### Error Handling-

-Returns a 500 status and error message on exceptions.
+- Returns a 500 status and error message on exceptions.

----

-### Express Server
+### Express Server-

-Connects to MongoDB, configures middleware, and sets up routes for authentication, items, lost items, and sizes.
+- Connects to MongoDB, configures middleware, and sets up routes for authentication, items, lost items, and sizes.
 Enables CORS and runs the server on port 3000.
 The `/signin` endpoint validates user credentials and returns appropriate success or error messages.

-#### Requirements
+### Requirements-

 - **express**: Web framework for Node.js.
 - **connectDB**: MongoDB connection function.